xwmx/nb/README.md

 notes move 3 example-notebook
 ```

-For more information about working with notebooks, run `notes help notebooks`
+For more information about working with notebooks, run `notes help notebooks`.

 ### Revision History